 - May be associated with congenital cardiac defects, Ebstein's anomaly, mitral valve prolapse, hypertrophic cardiomyopathy or other cardiomyopathies.

-- WPW syndrome is relatively common and found in 2 to 4 people per 1,000 population.
+- WPW syndrome is relatively common and found in 1-3 people per 1,000 population.

 - In adults, it is more common in males.

 - WPW syndrome is found in all ages, although it is most common in young, previously healthy people.
 Prevalence decreases with age because of loss of pre-excitation.